Interview with Acid Test

-Today, I bring to you an interview with Acid Test.
+Today on What On What’s Good with Jovin Tardif, I am here with Acid Test.
 Acid Test is a Canadian experimental band from Toronto, Ontario.
 Acid Test consists of vocalist and bassist Lucy Di Santo, guitarist Steve Fall, keyboardist Atom Percy, and drummer Tim van de Ven.

 “Drop” was ahead of its time in ’92 with a hybrid style of grungy guitar, funk, and electronical mixed with a unique slant on songwriting.
 We knew when we recorded it that it would be a cult record and not so easy to market.
 But we were proud of it as art.”

 4. Acid Test was the opening act for Nine Inch Nails, Grace Jones, Snow, 54-40, The Ocean Blue and The Sugarcubes.
 Any fun stories that you would like to share about these bands?

 5440 were amazing to us.
 Brad, in particular.
 Trent from Nine Inch Nails was a big source of inspiration and enthusiasm.

 5. You performed across the US, Canada and the UK.
 Does Acid Test have any favourite spots?

 Salt Lake City Utah in the 90s was a fun place as the kids were so into live music.
 New York City and playing at home in Toronto was always special.